-- 1. Students must be eligible for enrollment in ENG III without a co-requisite. - 2.
-Students must be eligible for enrollment in MAT 143 without a co-requisite.

-3. The student's overall grade point average must meet or exceed 2.0.
+- 1. Students must be eligible for enrollment in ENG III. - 2.
+Students must be eligible for enrollment in MAT 143. - 3.
+The student's overall grade point average must meet or exceed 2.0.

 Note: Only letter grades of "C" or higher in non-medical assisting courses and medical assisting (MED) courses with a grade of "B" or higher will count toward completion of the Medical Assisting degree or diploma.